betmma/my_balatro_mods/README.md

 - Bobby Pin: Shop can have Pinned Jokers.
 Each Pinned Joker copies ability of Joker to the right if itself isn't triggered.
 - Stow: +1 Joker Slot.
 Leftmost joker is debuffed.
 - Stash: +1 Joker Slot.
 Rightmost joker is debuffed.
+- Undying: When a non-Phantom Joker is destroyed, create a Phantom copy.
+- Reincarnation: When a Phantom Joker is sold, create a joker of same rarity.
+(Phantom Edition: +1 Joker Slot.
+Can't trigger.
+When destroyed, lose Phantom and duplicate itself twice)
 ## Fusion Vouchers
 Fusion Vouchers aren't fused by clicking a fusion button.
 Instead they appear randomly and can be bought regularly only after you have redeemed the required 2 vouchers.
 (May change in the future)
 - Gold Round Up (Round Up + Gold Coin): Your money always round up to nearest even number.